Designing the 1st professional DJ app for Android users

 I started out with a persona, based on the social media profiles of people who requested the Android app on our Facebook.

 UX-wise, we tried to improve on the iOS version.
-For example, we realized (by watching a lot of Boiler Room's DJ performances) that the mixer on the main screen was more useful for DJs that other features we had in the iOS version.
+For example, we realized (by watching a lot of Boiler Room's DJ performances) that the mixer on the main screen was more useful to DJs than other buttons we had in the iOS version.

 Feature-wise, we applied the same logic.
-Watching and talking with DJs prompted us to add the quantize feature.
+Watching DJs prompted us to add the quantize feature.
 This was not only loved by users (reminding them desktop products), it also offset the high latency of some devices, allowing us to address more people.

 UI-wise, I picked the Roboto typeface to enhance the Androidy feel, and used the platform’s design guidelines for the native parts of the app (e.g. the music collection.)
 For the rest of the interface, we started from the iOS design and flatized it to: